-Dr. Cain uses periodontal microsurgery for the treatment of advanced periodontal concerns.
+Dr. Cain uses periodontal microsurgery for the treatment of advanced periodontal concerns like periodontitis.
 Our Knoxville, TN dentist office focuses on complex restorations of the gums.
 Periodontal microsurgery is less invasive and highly effective for the treatment of periodontal concerns.

 What is periodontal microsurgery?